opacam/Cohen3/docs/install.rst

 Some of the plugins will depend of system libraries that you must install in order to make it work the plugin.

-Note: the apt commands showed in this document are the ones used in our travis builds.
-The tests are made using a GNU Linux Os: ubuntu xenial.
+Note: the apt commands showed in this document are the ones used in our github-actions builds.
+The tests are made using a GNU Linux Os: ubuntu.

 You must have an updated cython package::